jeffreywallphd/OpenFinAL/documentation/code_related/guides/pullrequests/copyofpullrequesttemplate.md

 - [ ] My code follows the style guidelines of this project outlined [here](documentation/StyleGuide.md)
 - [ ] I have performed a self-review of my code.
 It runs without errors and follows the [Best Coding Practices](BestCodingPractices.md)
 - [ ] I have commented my code, particularly in hard-to-understand areas.
-- [ ] I have made corresponding changes to the documentation.
+- [ ] I have updated my pull request so that it is up to date with the main branch.
 - [ ] My changes generate no new warnings.
 - [ ] There are no API keys, passwords, usernames, or other secrets in the code.
 I am using .env files for all secrets.
 - [ ] I have added tests that prove my fix is effective or that my feature works.